Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Performance

-At the beginning of modern computer graphics only scenes with a small number of primitives were used and interactive graphic applications were not established.
+At the beginning of modern computer graphics only scenes with a small number of primitives were used and interactive graphic applications were not established \cite{copy}.
 Ray tracing is computationally intense and aims to simulate physical realistic behavior.
 These are part of the reasons why rasterization is the well-established rendering technique for interactive applications at the moment and ray tracing is still used rarely in this field.